ComponentKitchen/bulk-properties/README.md

 ### Modifying traditionally read-only properties

-The `Element` prototype exposes several read-only properties that exposes some form of read-only collection: `attributes`, `childNodes`, `classList`, and (for `HTMLElement` and `SVGElement`) `style`.
+The `Element` prototype exposes several read-only properties that exposes some form of collection that can be modified but not set directly: `attributes`, `childNodes`, `classList`, and (for `HTMLElement` and `SVGElement`) `style`.
 Although these properties cannot be directly set, we can define simple and useful write semantics for them in the context of the `applyProperties` method.

 In each case, we define the write semantics in terms of existing DOM write methods:

 * `attributes` property: Sets multiple attributes at once.
 This takes a subdictionary in which each `name: value` is equivalent to calling `setAttribute(key, value)`.
 Passing a nullish `value` results in a call to `removeAttribute(key)`.
 Known Boolean attributes (e.g., `disabled`) are slightly different: a truthy `value` results in a call to `setAttribute(key, '')`, and a falsy `value` results in a call to `removeAttribute(key)`.

 * `childNodes` property: Sets an element's `childNodes`.
 This takes a `NodeList` or array of `Node` elements.
-This is equivalent to calling `removeChild()` on any nodes _not_ in the supplied `NodeList` or array, then calling `appendChild()` for each node in the supplied `NodeList` or array.
+This is equivalent to calling `removeChild()` on any nodes _not_ in the supplied value, then calling `appendChild()` for each node in the supplied value.

 * `classList` property: Sets/clears multiple classes at once.
 This takes a subdictionary in which each `name: value` is equivalent to calling `classList.toggle(name, value)`.

 * `style` property: Sets multiple style values at once.
 This takes a subdictionary in which each `name: value` is equivalent to calling `style[name] = value`.
 Attempting to update `style` on something other than a `HTMLElement` or `SVGElement` throws an exception.

-Note that `applyProperties` is _updating_ the indicated element, leaving in place any other existing element attributes, classes, or styles not specifically referenced in the dictionary:
+Note that `applyProperties` is _updating_ the indicated properties, leaving in place any other existing element attributes, classes, or styles not specifically referenced in the dictionary:

 ```js
 const div = document.createElement('div');